 - Exercise extreme care when at the intersection.
 Stay idle until safe to move.
 You must have optimum situational awareness before turning.

 - The law requires that you give the right of way to pedestrians and oncoming traffic.

-- Negotiate the turn by staying right of the center line divider, and don’t jump lanes.
+- Negotiate the turn by staying right of the centerline divider, and don’t jump lanes.
 Stay in your same predesignated lane.
-This means stay in the inner lane.
-The outside lane is designated for motorists who are negotiating right-hand turns.
+So riders should stay in the inner lane.
+The outside lane remains designated for motorists negotiating right-hand turns.

 Retaining Experienced Counsel.

-When you want answers to frequently asked questions of motorcycle lawyers, ELFPI Law Firm provides them.
+When you want answers to frequently asked questions of motorcycle lawyers, Ehline Law Firm provides them.
 Also, we offer the best representation in a left turn or failure to yield collision.
-Ehline's track record is proven with left turn and failure to yield collision victims.
+Ehline's proven track record with left turn and failure to yield collision victims is second to none.
 Check out our motorcycle lawyers online to learn more about our impressive reputation.